-• The lower-trending spread curved down again last week.
-U.S. economic growth still continues positively, although the number of new jobs was reported at a startlingly low level.
-The government shut-down may have played a part in this.
+• The lower-trending spread curved down slightly last week.
+Although there is still evidence of strong U.S. economic growth, there are a few worries cropping up.
+Despite all of the political shenanigans occurring at many levels of the U.S. government, the stock market remains strong and interest rates and, therefore, inflation remain under control.
 Still, signs of global slowing could start to impact the USA as well as slower growth from its own making.
 At this point, the possibility of a near-term recession in the United States seems remote.
 Still, our concerns for global economic growth, North American economic growth, the possibility of dysfunctional government in the USA from time to time, and the negative effects of trade wars and ignoble tariffs, cause us to consider the possibility of a recession hitting U.S. shores in 12-15 months after a 10/2 yield curve inversion occurs.
 We are not near an inversion yet, although the trend moved lower again last week.